SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/modelling-spec-tramo.md

 	The user-defined variables should cover the period of the dependent series and the appropriate number of forecasts.
 For the other periods, the variables are implicitly set to 0.
 If the forecasts are not provided, it will not alter the     results of the seasonal adjustment but the forecasts of the final components will be unusable.
     The effect of the user-defined variable can be assigned to the:
-    * Trend;
+    * *Trend*;
-    * Irregular component;
+    * *Irregular component*;
-    * Seasonal component;
+    * *Seasonal component*;
-    * Seasonally adjusted series;
+    * *Seasonally adjusted series*;
-    * None of the above, which implies that it exists as an additional component (option *Undefined*), which is a default setting[^18].
-With this option, the regression variable is used to improve the modelling, but it is not removed from the series for the decomposition[^19].
+    * *Undefined* (a default setting), which implies that the effect is an additional component [^18].
+With this option the regression variable is used to improve the modelling, but it is not removed from the series for the decomposition[^19].

 	The calendar component is not available in this section.
 Therefore, a user-defined variable assigned to the calendar effect should be added in the calendar part of the specification.
     For the user-defined variable the structure of the lags can be specified using the options *first lag* and *last lag*.[^20] When the regression variable $x_{t}$ is introduced with *first lag* = $l_a$ and *last lag* = $l_b$,            JDemetra+ includes in the TRAMO model a set of variables, $x_{t - l_{a}}$,...,$\ x_{t - l_{ b}}$,and estimates the        respective regression coefficients called the impulse response weights.
     To include only the first lag ($x_{t - 1})\ $of the user-defined variable ($x_{t})\ $in the RegARIMA model, the user should put *first lag* = *last lag* = 1.
 If for a monthly series one puts *first lag* = 0 and *last lag* = 11, it means    that in addition to the instantaneous effect of the user-defined variable, also the effects of 11 lagged explanatory      variables are included in the model.
 In this case the set of estimated coefficients, called a transfer function,          describe how the changes in $x_{t}$ that took place over a year are transferred to the dependent variable.
     However, the lagged variables are often collinear, so that caution is needed in attributing much meaning to each coefficient.[^21]